townie/fredrikaverpil.github.io/_posts/2017-05-04-vendoring-qt-py.md

 >>> site.addsitedir(YOUR_PATH_HERE)  # add path containing myPackage to PYTHONPATH
 ```

-For more info on the site package, see here: https://docs.python.org/2/library/site.html
+For more info on the site package, see [here](https://docs.python.org/2/library/site.html).

 For this example, I’m cloning the example [git repository](https://github.com/fredrikaverpil/Qt.py-vendoring/) down onto my local macOS disk drive: